- 4.7–5.9 in

-Tree Swallows are common but their populations declined by 1 percent per year between 1966 and 2010, resulting in a cumulative decline of 36 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 17 million with 46 percent spending some part of the year in the U.S., 65 percent in Mexico, and 54 percent breeding in Canada.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Tree Swallow numbers are probably most limited by available nest sites, and as people put up more nest boxes their range has been expanding, particularly southward.
+Tree Swallows are common but overall populations declined by 49% between 1966 and 2014, according to the North American Breeding Bird Survey.
+During this same period, though the species decreased in the east and west, populations in central North America increased.
+Partners in Flight estimates a global breeding population of 17 million with 46% spending some part of the year in the U.S., 65% in Mexico, and 54% breeding in Canada.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Tree Swallow is not on the 2014 State of the Birds Watch List.
+This bird's numbers are probably most limited by available nest sites, and as people put up more nest boxes their range has been expanding, particularly southward.
 But boxes account for only a small fraction of Tree Swallow nest sites.
 Natural cavities, where most Tree Swallows build their nests, have been disappearing for the past 200 years as people clear the land, manage woodlands, cut down older trees, and remove dead trees.
 Tree Swallows eat a high-insect diet, which through bioaccumulation can expose them to high levels of pesticides and other contaminants such as PCBs and mercury.
 They also show a sensitive response to climate change.
 As spring temperatures have warmed since the 1960s, Tree Swallows’ average date of laying their first egg has moved nine days earlier in the year.

 - Robertson, R. J., B. J. Stutchbury, and R. R. Cohen.
 Tree Swallow (Tachycineta bicolor).
 In The Birds of North America, No. 11 (A. Poole, P. Stettenheim, and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.